movika/public.docs.movika.com/README.md

 ### Web

-Integration of Web SDK Movika to the site is carried out by embedding the iframe tag in the HTML markup of the page.
+Integration of the Movika Web SDK to your site can be done by embedding iframe in the HTML markup of the page.

-Example tag **iframe**, displaying an interactive video player with a size of 840x560 pixels is shown below:
+Example of the tag **iframe**, displaying an interactive video player with a size of 840x560 pixels is shown below:

 ```
  <iframe style="width:840px; height:560px" allowFullScreen src="https://movika.com/player/123Sd">
  </iframe>
 ```

-Parameters (attributes) iframe:
+Parameters (attributes) of the iframe:

-- **src** - contains a URL pointing to a path containing interactive video content ;
+- **src** - URL path of the interactive video content ;
-- **width** - sets the width of the video content player ;
+- **width** - sets the width of the video player ;
-- **height** - sets the height of the video content player ;
+- **height** - sets the height of the video player ;
 - **allowFullScreen** - enables or disables full-screen video playback.

 ### Mobile SDK